Alpine-DAV/ascent/src/docs/sphinx/Publications.rst

 Publications
 ------------

+- A Flexible System For In Situ Triggers  This paper will be presented at the `ISAV 2018 Workshop <http://vis.lbl.gov/events/ISAV2018/>`_, held in conjunction with SC 18, on November 12th 2018 in Dallas, TX, USA.

 - `The ALPINE In Situ Infrastructure: Ascending from the Ashes of Strawman <https://dl.acm.org/citation.cfm?doid=3144769.3144778>`_  This paper will be presented at the `ISAV 2017 Workshop <http://vis.lbl.gov/Events/ISAV-2017/>`_, held in conjunction with SC 17, on November 12th 2017 in Denver, CO, USA.

 - `Performance Impacts of In Situ Wavelet Compression on Scientific Simulations <https://dl.acm.org/citation.cfm?doid=3144769.3144773>`_  This paper will be presented at the `ISAV 2017 Workshop <http://vis.lbl.gov/Events/ISAV-2017/>`_, held in conjunction with SC 17, on November 12th 2017 in Denver, CO, USA.